-The dangers of the job are best handled through knowledge, resiliency, and a level of fitness commensurate with the work that we do.
-Front Range will maintain the necessary equipment to ensure that our members can sustain their fitness levels.
+The dangers of the job are best handled through knowledge, resiliency, and a level of fitness commensurate with our work.
+Front Range will maintain the necessary equipment to ensure our members can sustain their fitness.
 When appropriate, we will locate experts in fitness and nutrition to provide training to our members.
-We will utilize best practices, national standards, and input from a variety of sources to assure that our medical surveillance, our fitness for duty, and our wellness initiatives are best in class.
+We will utilize best practices, national standards, and input from various sources to ensure that our medical surveillance, fitness for duty, and wellness initiatives are best in class.
 Our goal is to not only survive the work that we do but to have a long and healthy life after we leave the fire service.